 Filling out a recreation pass to hike West Fork Foss Lakes Trail

 Additionally, overnight camping along the trail requires a permit.
 These permits are self-issued for day AND overnight use.
 These permits are obtained at the trailheads.
-When you get to the trailhead, there will be a box full of self issued permits.
+When you get to the trailhead, there will be a box full of self-issued permits.
 Fill out both the top and bottom portion.
-The top portion you will attach to your backpack and the bottom you will deposit into the box.
+You will attach the top portion to your backpack, and you will deposit the bottom into the box.
 Make sure you have a pen!
 We needed to borrow one from a fellow backpacker since there wasn’t one in the box.
-For more information, you can contact the Skykomish Ranger District office.

 Seasonal Considerations

 The accessibility of the West Fork Foss Lakes changes seasonally.
 Generally, the trail is accessible from late spring to early fall, May to October.
 However, it’s crucial to keep in mind that the exact opening and closing dates may vary depending on snowmelt and trail conditions.
-Check with a local ranger station or park authorities for current information on trail conditions, closures, and any other pertinent updates.
+If it is a big snow year, it is very likely that the trail will not be accessible until well into June.

 Backpacking West Fork Foss Lakes Trail

 West Fork Foss Lakes Trail is known for being a fantastic backpacking trail because of its variability.
-While many people make their final destination Big Heart Lake, families with small children will do shorter backpacking trips to Trout Lake only a couple miles into the trail.
+While many people make their final destination, Big Heart Lake, first time backpackers and families with small children will do shorter backpacking trips to Trout Lake(first lake of the trail), which is only a couple miles into the trail.

 Day 1: Little Heart Lake